bjorn-ha/smarthome/README.md

 ### <a name="networking"></a>Networking

 <p><font size="3">For all my networking needs I am using equipment made by Ubiquity, called Unifi.
 Very solid performance up till now and very happy with the purchase.
+A good and stable WiFi network is a very important first step in your setup.
+More and more devices are using WiFi in your home.
+"Simple" WiFi routers might give you problems when your setup starts to grow.

 The following equipment makes sure that all off my smart devices have perfect coverage:</p>

 | Device        |Quantities           |More Info          |Image    |
 | ------------- |:-------------:|:-----:|-----------:|